CloudReactor/cloudreactor-python-ecs-quickstart/docs/development.md

 Delete tasks within the [CloudReactor dashboard](https://dash.cloudreactor.io){:target="_blank"}.
 This will remove the task from AWS also.

 You should also remove the reference to the tasks in `./deploy/vars/common.yml`.

-- If you don't, if you run `./docker_deploy.sh [environment]` (without task names), this will (re-)push all tasks -- which might include tasks you had intended to remove.
+If you don't, when you run `./docker_deploy.sh [environment]` (without task names), this will (re-)push all tasks -- which might include tasks you had intended to remove.

 You may also want to remove the task code itself from `/src/`